sajibcse68/MyDailyLearn/payment-gateway/stripe.md

 - An invoice item is created for the customer
 - The customer’s balance is adjusted
 - A flat-rate coupon is attached to the customer (not a percent-off coupon)

+## Payment Intents API

+[Payment Intent API](https://stripe.com/docs/payments/payment-intents): Starting in September 2019, a new regulation called [Strong Customer Auhentication](https://stripe.com/docs/strong-customer-authentication) (SCA) will require businesses in Europe to request additonal authentication for online payments.

+It tracks the lifecycle of a customer checkout flow and triggers additional authentication steps when required by regulatory mandates, custom Radar fraud rules, or redirect-based payment methods.

+#### How Payment Intents API works

+A [PaymentIntent](https://stripe.com/docs/api/payment_intents/object) object tracks the state of the payment through the status attribute.
+When the payment is successful, the status of the PaymentIntent changes to succeeded and you can confidently fulfill the order.

+The Payment Intents API centers around two actions:

+- Create: [Creating a PaymentIntent](https://stripe.com/docs/payments/payment-intents/creating-payment-intents) at the beginning of a checkout flow lets you track all the attempts to pay for an order.
+- Confirm: Confirming a PaymentIntent will attempt to take the payment through the entire payment process.
+You can confirm a PaymentIntent either on your server with [confirm](https://stripe.com/docs/api/payment_intents/confirm) or on the client with Stripe.js and the mobile SDKs.